Skip to main content

 • character development

-• “The gameplay reflects the manga/anime brilliantly, from the interface and character designs to the canon fighting mechanics.
-It simulates the world spectacularly, with each floor being relatively different, giving you reasons to try out various weapons to capitalize on enemy weaknesses.
-As you progress, you can uncover skill records with special attributes, allowing you to focus on your favorite weapon.
-You can team up with in-game original characters or use your own assist character, as well as customize their clothing, weapons, and skills!”
+• “The game play reflects the manga/anime brilliantly, from the interface, character designs, and canon fighting gameplay (from character team-up switch ups to the projected attack ranges when enemies attack, so you can both see and dodge the enemy).
+It simulates the world spectacularly; each floor is relatively different, giving you reasons to try out different weapons to capitalize on weakness damage.
+As you progress, you can uncover skill records with special attributes so you can focus on your favorite weapon.
+You can team up with the in-game original characters (or use your own assist character) as well as customize their clothing, weapons, and skills!”

 • atmosphere